Expertise

 Our services

-• Inform on the notions of equity, diversity and inclusion
+• Provide information on the concepts of equity, diversity and inclusion, and sex and gender analysis.

-• Inform on best practices for integrating EDI into your project or organization
+• Provide information on best practices for integrating EDI and sex and gender analysis into your project or organization

 • Recommend relevant EDI tools